-Flowers may not be placed on the altar, behind the altar, or in front of the altar..
+Flowers may not be placed on the altar, behind the altar, in front of the altar, or in front of the statues or tabernacle.
+They must be small arrangements and should not be taller than 24 inches.

+Rose petals, aisle runners, or candles (flame or flameless) are not permitted.
 Any other special decorations not mentioned here must be specifically approved by the Church decorator.